 Born in the townland of Macknagh halfway between Swatragh and Maghera.
-To judge by one of his earliest verses he must have opened his eyes to a wintry scene.
+Judging by one of his earliest verses, he must have opened his eyes to a wintry scene.

 I was born on a stormy morning in eighteen-sixty-two,